Music of Final Fantasy XV: Final Fantasy XV

 The musical score for the action role-playing game Final Fantasy XV, originally a spin-off game called Final Fantasy Versus XIII, was composed primarily by Yoko Shimomura, whose previous work included Parasite Eve, Legend of Mana, and the Kingdom Hearts series.
 Final Fantasy XV was her first time composing for the Final Fantasy series, so she took a more tentative approach than her Kingdom Hearts projects.
 Shimomura was involved with the project when XV was still titled Versus XIII, being hired to compose the music in 2006 and staying on through its ten-year development cycle.
 In 2010, Shimomura was still forming a framework for the game's music, ensuring that the music fitted the game without it solidifying into an image that seemed wrong.
 Her work over the time prior to its rebranding as Final Fantasy XV was fairly sporadic.
 Shimomura worked on around 80% of the music: the rest were variations on her work and other themes created by others involved in the soundtrack.
 Other composers who worked on the game were Tetsuya Shibata, Yoshino Aoki, Yoshitaka Suzuki and Mitsuhiro Ohta; the latter two assisted with arrangements.

 The first track created by Shimomura for the game was "Somnus", at that time the official theme song.
 "Somnus" was sung by Aundréa L. Hopkins; its lyrics were written by original director Tetsuya Nomura, which were translated and adapted into Latin by Taro Yamashita and Kazuhiro Komiya.
 According to Nomura, the title, which translates from Latin to "Sleep", reflects the subject matter and real-world themes.
 An instrumental version was also created for use in Final Fantasy XV, having been recorded at around the same time as the vocal version.
 When Versus XIII was rebranded as XV, "Somnus" was retained as the game's main theme, though it was replaced as the official theme song.
 Another long-standing track was "Omnis Lacrima".
-Translating to "All the Tears", it was featured in trailers for both Versus XIII and Final Fantasy XV.
+Translating to "All the Tears", it was featured in trailers for both Versus XIII and XV.
 The lyrics for both "Omnis Lacrima" and other Final Fantasy XV tracks using Latin vocals were written by Nomura and translated by Yamashita.
 Nomura credited the high use of Latin to his wish for a language that was no longer used on a daily basis and that people "won't be able to understand and yet appreciate", desiring a sense of general equality.